 You may have already heard about many new tax changes taking place beginning in 2026—with the majority being in some way tied back to OBBBA.
 However, updates to Roth 401(k) plans actually have less to do with OBBBA and more to do with provisions of the SECURE 2.0 Act, which was signed into law back in 2022 and was designed to help Americans save more for retirement.

-Many of the provisions of the SECURE 2.0 Act, including changes to Roth 401(k) rules, weren't designed to go into effect in 2026.
+Many of the provisions of the SECURE 2.0 Act, including changes to Roth 401(k) rules, weren't designed to go into effect until 2026.
 Now that we've reached that point, many taxpayers will need to revisit their own tax and retirement savings situations to ensure they're complying with new rules.

-What's New with Roth 401(k) Plans, Anyway?
+What's New with Roth 401(k) Plans

 If you have a Roth 401(k) or have the option to open one in 2026, here are the most notable changes you should be aware of.